codefresh-io/docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 **Before you begin**
 For both types of upgrades, make sure you have:

-* The latest version of the CSDP CLI
+* The latest version of the Codefresh CLI
 * A valid runtime Git token

 **Silent upgrade**